sigsum/log-go/doc/setup.md

 ```

 See Trillian documentation for further configuration, in particular,
 the `-log_dir` option can be used to specify where it stores logs.
-If
+To
-you rather get leveled logging output on stderr, use
+limit Trillian's stderr logging to messages with WARNING level or
-`-logtostderr=false -stderrthreshold=WARNING` for WARNING and above.
+above, use `-logtostderr=false -stderrthreshold=WARNING`.

 To start the Trillian sequencer, on primary log node only, run
 ```